-Budgeted cost: £ 13,500
+Budgeted cost: £ 16,020

 Activity Evidence that supports this approach Challenge number(s) addressed Subsidising after school clubs Raising the self-esteem of children, particularly those from disadvantaged backgrounds, is a central mission of the extended schools programme.
 2 Subsidising music lessons and purchase of instruments A study conducted by the University of Vermont College of Medicine, examined the effect of learning an instrument on the brain.
-It concluded that as well as refining fine motor skills, learning an instrument is 2 incredibly beneficial to a child's emotional and behavioural development.
-Journal of American Academy of Child and Adolescent Psychiatry 2015 Subsidising cost of residential trips In 2008 an Ofsted report concluded that taking students out of the classroom and into a more interactive environment was an excellent way to engage those students who find academic work challenging.
+It concluded that as well as refining fine motor skills, learning an instrument is incredibly beneficial to a child's emotional and behavioural development.
+Journal of American Academy of Child and Adolescent Psychiatry 2015 2 Subsidising cost of residential trips In 2008 an Ofsted report concluded that taking students out of the classroom and into a more interactive environment was an excellent way to engage those students who find academic work challenging.
 2 Findings from a comparative research study conducted by University of Cumbria (2019) found that residential experiences." increased pupils' engagement, enhanced relationships and assisted their resilience and mindfulness."
 Findings also suggested that residentials positively impact "vulnerable students, in particular those deemed likely to underachieve."
 When planned and implemented well, learning outside the classroom contributed significantly to raising standards and improving pupils' personal, social and emotional development.
 Ofsted Learning Outside the Classroom: How far should you Go?
-2008 Attendance Creating continuity and maintaining learning expectations for children between early learning and primary school environments is a defining characteristic of ready schools (Lombardi 1992).
+2008 Behaviour Several high-quality studies suggest that a shift of focus from managing a child's behaviour towards teaching a child learning behaviours, may be beneficial.
+This research evidence fits with the message from the 2005 report from The Practitioners' Group on School Behaviour and Discipline 6 led by Sir Alan Steer, "Learning Behaviour."
+In the introduction of the Improving Behaviour in Schools report (2021), Kevan Collins, chief executive of the EEF, states that one of its focus areas is: "the importance of consistency and coherence when it comes to behaviour policies.
+This means that once senior leaders have considered the rationale for putting a new behaviour strategy or approach to work, they need to spend time and care embedding it across the entire school".
+Attendance Creating continuity and maintaining learning expectations for children between early learning and primary school environments is a defining characteristic of ready schools (Lombardi 1992).
 The greater the gap between the early childhood care and education system and the primary school system, the greater the challenge for young children to transition from an early learning to a primary school environment.
 7

-Total budgeted cost: £ 40,364
+Total budgeted cost: £ 42,126